 If you want to use a water-based lubricant, but are concerned about glycerin and parabens, you can find glycerin and paraben free water based lubes at a slightly higher price.
 Two such products are Sliquid® and Yes®.

 Astroglide® is a water-based lubricant which is different from the others.
 Astroglide® is thinner and longer lasting, but also costs more.
 This glycerin and paraben free prduct has many die-hard fans.

 These products are the thickest products available, and are very long-lasting.
 Petroleum products destroy latex and rubber, so they should not be used with latex condoms, diaphragms, cervical caps, and some sex toys.
 Because of how long they last, these products excel as lubricants for prolonged manual stimulation of the penis or vulva.

 Mineral oil can be used as purchased from the drug store, or a commercial mineral oil lubricating product can be purchased.
-There is an ongoing debate about mineral oil’s effect on the vagina; if you have a problem after using it vaginally, limit it to external use.
+There is an ongoing debate about mineral oil’s effect on the vagina.
+If you have a problem after using it vaginally, limit it to external use.
 Clean up requires soap and water, and even then a film of lubricant may remain.
 If you want to have sex in the shower or underwater, mineral oil is a good choice of lubricant.